 Pre-Pack Fire Starters – or Use a Bundle of Sage!

 There’s nothing harder than starting a campfire with wet wood or while being attacked by a swarm of mosquitos.
 To help your fire grow bigger, faster, make your own fire starters ahead of time!
-Use an old toilet paper roll packed with dryer lint to help turn a spark into a blaze.
+Use an old toilet paper roll packed with dryer lint to help turn a spark into ablaze.
 If the campfire smoke alone isn’t enough to keep the bugs at bay, burning a bundle of sage can help keep those pesky critters away as well.
+This a spring break must as we all know how those spring break bugs can be.

 Use Bungee Cords to Clip Just About Anything